CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 Deploy a Bitnami PostgreSQL instance within your cluster, managed by this Helm chart.
 Set `postgresql.enabled` to `true` and configure authentication details.

+The bundled PostgreSQL subchart is pulled from the Bitnami **OCI registry** (`oci://registry-1.docker.io/bitnamicharts`) at chart version **18.7.6** (PostgreSQL 18.4), replacing the deprecated `https://charts.bitnami.com/bitnami` HTTP repository.

+> [!NOTE]
+> The bundled PostgreSQL container image is pinned by digest rather than tag.
+In August 2025, Bitnami relocated versioned images out of `docker.io/bitnami/` (only `:latest` remains freely available there; versioned tags now require a paid subscription), so the chart pins the multi-arch index digest of `:latest` for immutability.
+If you override the image via `postgresql.image`, re-resolve the digest with `docker buildx imagetools inspect docker.io/bitnami/postgresql:latest`.

+> [!WARNING]
+> This release upgrades the bundled PostgreSQL from version 16 to version 18.
+If you are upgrading an existing deployment that uses bundled PostgreSQL (`postgresql.enabled=true`) with persisted data, this is a breaking change that requires a manual database migration.
+See [Upgrade bundled PostgreSQL from version 16 to 18](#upgrade-bundled-postgresql-from-version-16-to-18).
+SQLite and external PostgreSQL deployments are not affected.

 ```yaml
 executor:
   storageEngine: "postgres"